ceres-solver/ceres-solver/docs/source/gradient_solver.rst

    #. ``it`` is the time take by the current iteration.
    #. ``tt`` is the total time taken by the minimizer.

-.. member:: vector<IterationCallback> GradientProblemSolver::Options::callbacks
+.. member:: std::vector<IterationCallback> GradientProblemSolver::Options::callbacks

    Callbacks that are executed at the end of each iteration of the :class:`Minimizer`.
 They are executed in the order that they are specified in this vector.
 By default, parameter blocks are updated only at the end of the optimization, i.e., when the :class:`Minimizer` terminates.
-This behavior is controlled by :member:`GradientProblemSolver::Options::update_state_every_variable`.
+This behavior is controlled by :member:`GradientProblemSolver::Options::update_state_every_iteration`.
 If the user wishes to have access to the update parameter blocks when his/her callbacks are executed, then set :member:`GradientProblemSolver::Options::update_state_every_iteration`